tayganr/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

    - No. This is a unique differentiator of Azure Synapse Analytics.
 Within one Azure Synapse Analytics workspace, they can have pre-provisioned Azure Synapse SQL Pools, and also have serverless querying using the Azure Synapse SQL serverless endpoint.

+6. Having multiple data sources, pipelines and reports makes it hard to track what data goes where and is accessed by who.
+Is there a way to visualize a complete data supply chain from raw data to business insights?

+   - Azure Purview Data Catalog can connect with data processing, storage, and analytics systems to extract lineage information.
+Data lineage is broadly understood as the lifecycle that spans the data’s origin and where it moves over time across the data estate.
+It is used for different kinds of backward-looking scenarios such as troubleshooting, tracing root causes in data pipelines, and debugging.
+Lineage is also used for data quality analysis, compliance, and “what if” scenarios, often referred to as impact analysis.
+In Azure Pureview, the Lineage is represented visually to show data moving from source to destination, including how the data was transformed.
+The information is combined to represent a generic, scenario-specific lineage experience in the Catalog.

-6. Would data be protected at rest and are there controls over the keys used to encrypt it?
+7. Would data be protected at rest and are there controls over the keys used to encrypt it?

    - For data stored in Azure Synapse SQL databases as well as data stored in Azure Storage (including Azure Data Lake Store Gen2), Azure Synapse Analytics supports transparent data encryption (TDE), which means all data is encrypted when written to disk and decrypted when read.
 When it comes to the keys used for encryption and decryption, TDE provides the option of using service managed keys that are supplied by Microsoft, or user managed keys that are provided by the customer and are stored securely in Azure Key Vault.

-7. Azure Databricks and Azure Synapse Analytics seem to have overlapping capabilities, how does one choose between them?
+8. Azure Databricks and Azure Synapse Analytics seem to have overlapping capabilities, how does one choose between them?

     - For customers primarily looking for a Data Warehousing solution, we recommend Azure Synapse Analytics.
     - For customers primarily looking for a Spark solution and don’t have data warehousing needs, we recommend Azure Databricks.
 In case of Spark based ML scenarios, we also recommend using Azure Machine Learning from within Azure Databricks for experiment tracking, automated machine learning and MLOPs.
     - For customers who are heavily investing in Spark and have data warehousing needs, we recommend both Azure Databricks and Azure Synapse.

-8. How does Azure support deploying the models as web services so that they can easily be invoked from client applications?
+9. How does Azure support deploying the models as web services so that they can easily be invoked from client applications?
 How does a model get deployed as a webservice?

     By using Azure Machine Learning in the solution, WWI will be able to take the models trained elsewhere in the solution and deploy them as REST webservices that are hosted in the Azure Kubernetes Services or Azure Container Instances.
 They can deploy the webservices from AKS using the Azure Machine Learning SDK or Azure Machine Learning Studio.
 Model registration and deployment is simplified using Azure Machine learning studio.
 Depending on the model it can be automated in a code-free way using AML Studio or it may involve creating a scoring web service script that contains the logic of the web service.
 This script loads the model from disk and then uses the model for scoring and returns the scored result.
 By integrating with the Azure Machine Learning model registry, the scoring script can automatically pull the latest model directly from the Azure Machine Learning model registry when the webservice first starts up, ensuring that the web service is always using the latest model, if this is desired.
 Web services deployed in this fashion can be configured to expose a Swagger OpenAPI endpoint that makes it easy for developers by providing auto-generated documentation and the ability to create client libraries for invoking the web service using developer tools.

-9. What does the model re-training process look like in Azure?
+10. What does the model re-training process look like in Azure?
 How can WWI data scientists train and evaluate new models but also ensure this re-training becomes part of the DevOps process used to deploy any updates to the application.
 Can Azure help them orchestrate updates to the client applications, the machine learning API's and the models that power the API's?

     The model re-training process can be fully integrated with the DevOps process in an approach referred to as MLOps.
 This approach leverages Azure DevOps.
 The overall approach is to orchestrate continuous integration and continuous delivery Azure Pipelines from Azure DevOps.
 These pipelines are triggered by changes to artifacts that describe a machine learning pipeline.
 These pipelines are created with the Azure Machine Learning SDK or directly within the AML Studio UI.
 For example, checking in a change to the model training script executes the Azure Pipelines Build Pipeline, which trains (or re-trains) the model and creates the container image.
 Then this triggers an Azure Pipelines Release pipeline that deploys the model as a web service, by using the Docker image that was created in the Build pipeline.
 Once in production, the scoring web service is monitored using a combination of Application Insights and Azure Storage.
 This approach enables the deployment pipeline to be re-run to update any component of the solution, included models which have been re-trained.